-As of June 30, 2007, there is a total of 65 reserved in connection with the foregoing chrome-related matters.
-Studies levels for chromium in New Jersey have not been finalized, and the DEP is still reviewing the proposed action levels.
+As of September 30, 2007, there is a total of approximately 63 reserved in connection with the foregoing chrome-related matters.
+The study of the levels of chromium in New Jersey has not been finalized, and the DEP is still reviewing the proposed action levels.
 The cost of addressing these chrome-related matters could increase depending upon the final soil action levels, the DEP's response to Tierra's reports and other developments.

 Painesville, Ohio.
-In connection with the operation until 1976 of one chromite ore processing plant ("Chrome Plant"), from Chemicals, the Ohio Environmental Protection Agency ("OEPA") ordered to conduct a remedial investigation and feasibility study ("RIFS") at the former Painesville's Plant area.
+In connection with the operation until 1976 of one chromite ore processing plant ("Chrome Plant"), from Chemicals, the Ohio Environmental Protection Agency ("OEPA") ordered to conduct a Remedial Investigation and Feasibility Study ("RIFS") at the former Painesville's Plant area.
 Tierra has agreed to participate in the RIFS as required by the OEPA.
 Tierra submitted the remedial investigation report to the OEPA, which report was finalized in 2003.
 Tierra is submitting required feasibility reports separately.
 In addition, the OEPA has approved certain work, including the remediation of specific sites within the former Painesville Works area and work associated with the development plans discussed below (the "Remediation Work").
 The Remediation Work has begun.
 As the OEPA approves additional projects for the site of the former Painesville Works, additional amounts may need to be reserved.

 Over ten years ago, the former Painesville Works site was proposed for listing on the national Priority List under the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended ("CERCLA"): however, the EPA has stated that the site will not be listed so long as it is satisfactorily addressed pursuant to the Director's Order and OEPA's programs.
-YPF Holdings Inc. has reserved a total of 36 as of June 30, 2007 for its estimated share of the cost to perform the RIFS, the remediation work and other operation and maintenance activities at this site.
+As of the date of issuance of these financial statements, the site has not been listed.
+YPF Holdings Inc. has reserved a total of 35 as of September 30, 2007 for its estimated share of the cost to perform the RIFS, the remediation work and other operation and maintenance activities at this site.
 The scope and nature of any further investigation or remediation that may be required cannot be determined at this time; however, as the RIFS progresses, YPF Holdings Inc. will continuously assess the condition of the Painesville's plants works site and make any changes, including additions, to its reserve as may be required.

 Third Party Sites.
 Pursuant to settlement agreements with the Port of Houston Authority and other parties, Tierra and Maxus are participating (on behalf of Chemicals) in the remediation of property adjoining Chemicals' former Greens Bayou facility where DDT and certain other chemicals were manufactured.
-As of June 30, 2007, YPF Holdings Inc. has reserved 67 for its estimated share of future remediation activities associated with the Greens Bayou facility.
+As of September 30, 2007, YPF Holdings Inc. has reserved 68 for its estimated share of future remediation activities associated with the Greens Bayou facility.
 Additionally, efforts have been initiated in connection with claims for natural resources damages.
 The amount of natural resources damages and the party's obligations in respect thereof are unknown at the present time.

-On June 2005, the EPA designated Maxus as a potentially responsible party ("PRP") at the Milwaukee Solvay Coke & Gas site in Milwaukee, Wisconsin.
+In June 2005, the EPA designated Maxus as a potentially responsible party ("PRP") at the Milwaukee Solvay Coke & Gas site in Milwaukee, Wisconsin.
 The basis for this designation is Maxus alleged status as the successor to Pickands Mather & Co. and Milwaukee Solvay Coke Co., companies that the EPA has asserted are former owners or operators of such site.
-Preliminary work in connection with the RIFS of this site commenced in the second half of 2006.
-Maxus has reserved 1 as of June 30, 2007 for its estimated share of the costs of the RIFS.
+Preliminarily work in connection with the RIFS of this site commenced in the second half of 2006.
+Maxus has reserved 1 as of September 30, 2007 for its estimated share of the costs of the RIFS.
 Maxus lacks sufficient information to determine additional exposure or costs, if any, it might have in respect of this site.